For a successful pneumatic system, choosing the right cylinder for your unique industry is essential.

 The piston is returned by a fitted spring, or by some other external means such as a weight, mechanical movement, gravity, or an external spring.
 They have a single port to allow compressed air to enter the cylinder to move the piston to the desired position.

-There are two types of single acting cylinder:
+There are two types of single acting cylinders:

 -